 Likewise, according to ESG 1.9, HEIs "should monitor and periodically review their programmes to ensure that they achieve the objectives set for them and respond to the needs of students and society.
 These reviews should lead to continuous enhancement of the programme.
 Any action planned or taken as a result should be communicated to all those concerned".
-Moreover, this outlook was also suitably provided in Royal Decree 1393/2007, which establishes the management of the recognised university studies, amended by Royal Decree 861/2010, which states that the universities should ensure that their actions assure the achievement of the objectives associated with the training which they offer; and also by Royal Decree

-420/2015 of 29th May, on the Creation, Recognition, Authorisation and Accreditation of Universities and Faculties, which establishes the certification of the IQAS as the prior step for the institutional accreditation of faculties.
+This approach was also set out in Royal Decree 822/2021, of 28 September, establishing the organization of university education and the quality assurance procedure, and in Royal Decree 640/2021, of 27 July, on the creation, recognition and authorization of universities and university centres, and the institutional accreditation of university centres.
+The former explicitly states that universities must act to ensure the quality of teaching and learning, while the latter establishes that IQAS must be certified before teaching centres can be awarded institutional accreditation.
 At the time of programme accreditation, it is expected that the HEI already has a formally established and sufficiently implemented IQAS, which assures the quality of the programmes that it covers and consequently defines the processes for the design, approval, implementation, monitoring, revision and improvement and, finally, accreditation of its programmes of study.
 This moment, which is related to the external assurance of quality in higher education, should also respond to ESG 2.1 (Consideration of internal quality assurance), which states that "External quality assurance should address the effectiveness of the internal quality assurance processes [...]"
 (ENQA, 2015).